Chapter Three (1777-1792): "give beauty & granduer to the pile"

 In July, after a year of plotting and acrimonious debate, congress passed the Residence Act of 1790 that empowered the president to put the ten mile square federal district somewhere along an 110 miles stretch of the Potomac River.
 The plan of a city inside the district as well as the designs of the Capitol and other public buildings were entirely up to the president.(9) The State of Maryland put up $72,000 in seed money.
 Virginia promised to pitch in with $120,000.
 As long as he didn't ask congress to appropriate money, the president had complete control.
 He had to appoint three commissioners to procure the land but did not need the Senate's advice and consent.
 On January 22, 1791, the president announced the site of the federal district and appointed the three commissioners, Governor Johnson, Congressman Daniel Carroll of Rock Creek, another Marylander, and David Stuart, a politically savvy Virginia doctor married to Eleanor Calvert Custis, Martha Washington's widowed daughter-in-law.
 He decided on the site of the federal district before he appointed the commissioners.
 He decided on the site of the federal city before they had their first meeting.
 In February, the president sent Andrew Ellicott to survey and mark the boundaries of the new district.
 In March 1791, he sent L'Enfant to Georgetown to make a plan for the federal capital to be built just across Rock Creek and stretching to the Eastern Branch or Anacostia River to the east.
 That winter, congress had its first short session and in a matter of a few weeks the president went to check on L'Enfant's progress.(10)

 Inclement weather prevented the president from touring the site with L'Enfant, but he negotiated and signed the founding document of the city with a dozen gentlemen eager to sell their land for the new capital city at $66 an acre provided they would retain enough building lots assuring that they would make a fortune as the city grew.
+By selling the other lots, the commissioners would raise millions to build the public buildings.
 After his meeting with the proprietors, the General set off on a presidential tour of the Southern states.
 Upon returning he hoped to affirm L'Enfant's choices for the sites of the Capitol and President's house.
 Meanwhile, the three commissioners were still trying to organize their first meeting.

 In April, Secretary of State Jefferson wrote to L'Enfant: "I am happy that the President has left the planning of the town in such good hands."
 He sent L'Enfant the plans of several European cities, encouraged him to draw a plan with "very liberal reservations" for the public and gave his ideas for the public buildings: “Whenever it is proposed to prepare plans for the Capitol, I should prefer the adoption of some one of the models of antiquity which have had the approbation of thousands of years; and for the President’s house I should prefer the celebrated fronts of Modern buildings which have already received the approbation of all good judges.
 Such are the Galerie du Louvre, the Gardes meubles, and two fronts of the Hotel de Salm.
 But of this it is yet time enough to consider.”(11)